AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Install and configure Swoole

-To run the Application Server locally, install the Swoole v5+ extension.
+To run the Application Server locally, install the Swoole extension (v5.0 or higher).
 There are multiple ways to install this extension.

 ## Run Application Server